 In 2005, I produced my first studio album, Merry Little Christmas.
 I followed it with Legacy and Faith over the next two years.
 In 2007, I had the pleasure of collaborating with Meagan Taylor on our Revival album.
 How awesome it was for us to record in Historic RCA Studio B with a host of amazing musicians, including the legendary Charlie McCoy and the late Boots Randolph.
 Meagan and I are fortunate to be able to have so much fun playing together as we revive the musical relationship shared by Grandad and Chet.

 In 2009, I released my first live album, LIVE! at Langdale: The Legacy of Floyd Cramer.
 It was a thrill to perform and record this in front of a live audience.
-This album really captures the whole concert experience - and I'm glad to offer it as I continue to share my Legacy of Floyd Cramer concerts with audiences around the country.
+This album really captures the concert experience - and I'm glad to offer it as I continue to share my Legacy of Floyd Cramer concerts with audiences around the country.
 I followed that album with Just Me And My Piano, a collection of solo piano music, and On The Road Again, a collaboration with guitarist Richard Kiser and Country Music Hall of Famer Charlie McCoy on harmonica.
 My most recent release is a Christmas album with Meagan Taylor, A Tennessee Christmas.
 I'm also excited to offer a brand new sheet music songbook, The Piano Magic of Floyd Cramer, which will hopefully enable piano players of all ages to enjoy Grandad's music on their own pianos!